Lebanon national football team: 1993–2004: Post-war rebuilding and 2000 Asian Cup hosts

-Lebanon hosted the 2000 AFC Asian Cup, despite FIFA's concerns about stadium conditions.
-Under Croatian coach Josip Skoblar, Lebanon, captained by Jamal Taha, drew into Group A with Iran, Iraq, and Thailand.
+Lebanon hosted the 2000 Asian Cup, despite FIFA's concerns about stadium conditions.
+Coached by Josip Skoblar and captained by Jamal Taha, Lebanon drew into Group A with Iran, Iraq, and Thailand.
 Out of the 23 called-up players for the tournament, five were Brazilians with Lebanese ancestry.
 Lebanon played their first Asian Cup game against Iran on 12 October 2000 at the Camille Chamoun Sports City Stadium with 52,418 spectators.
 Trailing by one goal at half time, Lebanon conceded three further goals in the second half to end their first group stage match in a 4–0 defeat.
 In the second match, against Iraq, two goals in the first 22 minutes gave the opposing team a comfortable lead.
 However, an Abbas Chahrour long-distance volley in the 28th minute, Lebanon's first goal in the competition, and a goal by Moussa Hojeij in the 76th minute gave Lebanon their first point of the competition.
 Lebanon played Thailand in the final group stage match.
 With the opposing team gaining the lead in the 58th minute, Luís Fernandes equalised for Lebanon to end the match 1–1.
 The draw was not enough as they finished last in the group, with only two points.

 Managed by Theo Bücker, Lebanon drew with Pakistan, Sri Lanka, and Thailand in the first round of the 2002 World Cup qualifications.
 The team, with good offense from Roda Antar, Haitham Zein, Vartan Ghazarian, and Gilberto dos Santos, finished second in their group with 26 goals in six games (the most in their group).

-Under Richard Tardy, Lebanon drew into Group D of the 2004 AFC Asian Cup qualifiers.
+Under Richard Tardy, Lebanon drew into Group D of the 2004 Asian Cup qualifiers.
 Before the match away to North Korea, the Lebanese team were reportedly ill-treated; hotel conditions were poor, and their training field contained goats and sheep.
 Lebanon finished third in their group, with four points.
 For the second round of the qualifiers for the 2006 World Cup, Lebanon were grouped with South Korea, Vietnam, and the Maldives.
 Under Mahmoud Hamoud, they finished second in their group and were eliminated.